2026 - Public Safety: Renewal Program

 This program maintains the existing functionality of the sewage collection system and includes planned and emergency repairs and replacement of structurally inadequate sewers.
 Failure of the collection system will reduce the City’s ability to handle and dispose of wastewater and stormwater which can lead to public health, safety, and environmental risks, and non-compliance with the State discharge permit.
 Projects are identified utilizing an asset management approach which factors in physical condition, age, location, risk, public safety, paving schedule, and other factors.
 This program allows for the renewal and replacement of approximately 15 miles of sewer per year.

-The cost of SFPUC’s Collection System/Sewer Improvement is approximately $498.6.0 million through FY2033.
+The cost of SFPUC’s Collection System/Sewer Improvement is approximately $516.8 million through FY2035.

 This is a collection of large sewer improvement projects that will rehabilitate and/or replace Large Sewers (sewers greater than 36-inches in diameter or equivalent diameter) that have the highest risk for failure.
-The collection of projects (or subprojects) were identified in SSIP Phase 1.
+These projects (or subprojects) were identified in SSIP Phase 1.

-The cost of the SFPUC’s– Collection System/Large Diameter Sewer Improvement is approximately $491.1 million through FY2033.
+The cost of the SFPUC’s Collection System/Large Diameter Sewer Improvement is approximately $256.0 million through FY2035.

-The costs of the SFPUC’s Lateral Sewer Improvement Program is approximately $167.4 million through FY2033.
+The costs of the SFPUC’s Lateral Sewer Improvement Program is approximately $164.9 million through FY2035.

 SFPUC Wastewater – Treatment Plants

-The cost of SFPUC’s Treatment Plants is approximately $305.0 million through FY2033.
+The cost of SFPUC’s Treatment Plants is approximately $355.2 million through FY2035.

 This program includes planning for local water diversification to explore alternative methods for expanding local water sources.
-Such sources include the Eastside Water Purification Project and Innovations for San Francisco ratepayers that highlight innovative water supplies and technologies.
+Such sources include the SF Local Groundwater Treatment Program and Recycled Water projects supporting innovations for San Francisco ratepayers that highlight innovative water supplies and technologies.

-The cost of SFPUC Water’s Local Water Supply Projects is approximately $26.4 million through FY2033.
+The cost of SFPUC Water’s Local Water Supply Projects is approximately $32.8 million through FY2035.

 Additional projects include the New Services Connection Program, Asset Management Platform, and Town of Sunol Pipeline projects.

-The cost of SFPUC’s Local Water Conveyance/Distribution System is approximately $650.5 million through FY2033.
+The cost of SFPUC’s Local Water Conveyance/Distribution System is approximately $750.8 million through FY2035.

 SFPUC Local Water – Systems Monitoring and Control

-The cost of SFPUC’s Local Systems Monitoring and Control Program is approximately $15.5 million through FY2033.
+The cost of SFPUC’s Local Systems Monitoring and Control Program is approximately $13.2 million through FY2035.

 SFPUC Local Water – Local Reservoir and Tanks Improvements

 This program provides long-term funding for renewal and rehabilitation of water storage reservoirs and tanks within the San Francisco Distribution System.
-Projects included improvements to the Sunset South and University Mound reservoirs and replacement of coatings for roofs and tanks at multiple locations to extend the useful service life of the facilities.
-Major seismic improvements for the College Hill Reservoir and outlet structure are included, as well as geotechnical improvements for Lombard Reservoir.
+Projects included replacement of coatings for roofs and tanks at multiple locations to extend the useful service life of the facilities, Lombard Reservoir Geotechnical Impartments and Sunset Reservoir Treatment Facility projects.

-The cost of SFPUC Water’s Local Tanks/Reservoir Improvements is approximately $29.8 million through FY2033.
+The cost of SFPUC Water’s Local Tanks/Reservoir Improvements is approximately $22.2 million through FY2035.

 The SFPUC’s 12 major water pump stations and seven hydropneumatics tanks that boost pressure within the San Francisco distribution system need ongoing renewal and rehabilitation.
-This program provides long term funding for renewal and rehabilitation of the water pump stations and hydro-pneumatic tanks that boost water pressure within the distribution system including the automation of the five pump suction valves at Lake Merced Pump Station.
-The program also includes improvements at the Harding Park Recycled Water Pump Station and the Bay Bridge West Pump Station.
+This program provides long term funding for renewal and rehabilitation of the water pump stations and hydro-pneumatic tanks that boost water pressure within the distribution system.

-The cost of SFPUC Water’s Local Pump Stations is approximately $7.1 million through FY2033.
+The cost of SFPUC Water’s Local Pump Stations is approximately $10.0 million through FY2035.

 SFPUC Local Water – Automated Meter Reading System